debog/hypar/doc/Examples.md

 \page librom_examples libROM Examples

-The following are some examples that use the reduced-order modeling capabilities implemented in the libROM library (https://www.librom.net/).
+The following are some examples that use the reduced-order modeling capabilities implemented in the \b libROM library (https://www.librom.net/).
 To run them, HyPar needs to be compiled \b with \b libROM.
-Familiarity with using libROM is assumed.
+Familiarity with using libROM and the mathematical concepts implemented in it is assumed.

 \b Note:
 + In general, any other example or simulation can use the capabilities of libROM